The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Generic Name: edrophonium (ED roe FOE nee um)

-Edrophonium may also be used for other purposes not listed in this medication guide.
+Enlon may also be used for purposes not listed in this medication guide.

-You should not receive this medication if you are allergic to edrophonium, or have a blockage in your intestines or obstructed urine flow.
+You should not receive Enlon if you have a blockage in your intestines, or if you are unable to urinate.

-You should not receive this medication if you are allergic to edrophonium, or have certain conditions.
-Be sure your doctor knows if you have:
+You should not receive Enlon if you are allergic to it, or if you have:

 a blockage in your intestines; or